Sherry Lee, illustrated by Charlene Chua

 With characters from many cultural backgrounds, it showcases the everyday diversity that many urban children experience.
 Charlene Chua's illustrations provide loads of funny details and visual narratives that aren't in the text, making for a multilayered reading experience.
 The book's tall, narrow trim size adds to the effect of the rising elevator.
 (From Kids Can Press)

-Sherry J. Lee is a Toronto-based writer.
-Going Up! is Lee's debut picture book.
+Sherry J. Lee is a writer from Toronto.
+Going Up! is Lee's first picture book.